Background

 Next thing is more unpleasant, your gold digger.

 Narcissists, some narcissists are accomplished, they're rich, they're famous and so you cling to them because you want their money.
-Or you want to be famous vicariously by proxy and this is known as inverted narcissism.
+Or you want to be famous vicariously, by proxy, and this is known as inverted narcissism.

 You want to bask in the glow of the narcissist celebrity.
 You want to derive narcissistic supply indirectly through the narcissist accomplishments.
 You are in effect a covert narcissist and sometimes a psychopath.
 Many gold diggers are actually psychopaths.